-H. Lead Advisors (Members of Academic Advising Council appointed by Dean)
+H. Members of Academic Advising Council (AAC)

-A uniform, current and thus successful academic advising system is dependent upon a core of Lead Advisors.
-These Lead Advisors are the resident, trained experts on advising for their units.
-Each college/school selects 1-3 staff and/or faculty lead advisors.
-The overall task of the Lead Advisors is the responsibility of insuring the high quality of advising in their assigned units.
+A uniform, current and thus successful academic advising system is dependent upon a core of AAC Advisors.
+AAC Advisors are the resident, trained experts on advising for their units.
+The overall task of the AAC Advisors is the responsibility of insuring the high quality of advising in their assigned units.

-Lead advisors (AAC members) will:
+AAC Advisors will:

-- Be professional staff or faculty selected by the appropriate academic unit; - Be well trained and informed on curriculum, processes, forms, transfer credit issues, campus departments, and resources available to help solve student problems; - Have a sound relationship with personnel in the Records Office, Admissions Office, Technology Services, and other campus units in order to work effectively with various student issues and problems; - Be responsible for training all faculty advisors in their unit by planning and hosting a training session each semester;
+- Be professional staff or faculty selected by the appropriate academic unit; - Be well trained and informed on curriculum, processes, forms, transfer credit issues, campus departments, and resources available to help solve student problems; - Have a sound relationship with personnel in the Records Office, Admissions Office, Technology Services, and other campus units in order to work effectively with various student issues and problems; - Be responsible for training all faculty advisors in their unit by planning and hosting a training session each semester; - Collectively develop agenda items for the training sessions each semester for all unit advisors;